pivotal/docs-platform-automation/docs/concepts/stemcell-handling.md

 ## How to Download a Specific Stemcell

-Platform Automation can be used to download a specific stemcell.
+Platform Automation Toolkit can be used to download a specific stemcell.
 In order to do so, create a `config.yml` for this task using the [example provided][download-stemcell-product-config].

 {% with path="../" %}